discord/discord-oauth2-example/README.md

 }
 ```

-If you want to update the application then you can `PATCH` to `https://discordapp.com/api/oauth2/applications/<id>` endpoint.
-You must include the whole object except `secret`.
+If you want to update the application then you can `PUT` to `https://discordapp.com/api/oauth2/applications/<id>` endpoint.
+You must include the whole object except `id` and `secret`.
 Icon may be set using a data-uri like the user avatar and guild icon endpoints.

 # Run